Makotosu/Leetcode_Practice/Dynamic Programming Collection/0-1 Knapsack Problem/README.md

     DP = [[0 for x in range(W + 1)] for x in range(n + 1)]

     # Build table DP[][] matrix in bottom up manner
+    # The state DP[i][j] will denote the maximum value of ‘j-weight’ considering all values from ‘1 to ith‘.

     for i in range(n + 1):
         for j in range(W + 1):